 Here are the steps involved:

-Sign in to Shopify when prompted and customize your trigger.
+In the Zap editor, sign in to Shopify when prompted, and customize your trigger.

 Test your Zap and turn it on.